-Las Vegas Mourns A Day That Wasn't Suppose To Happen
+Las Vegas Mourns A Day That Wasn't Supposed To Happen

-LAS VEGAS ― Hundreds of people gathered Monday evening in vigils at City Hall and the Strip to mourn dozens of people who were brutally murdered the day before, on what was supposed to be a festive weekend night on the iconic Las Vegas Strip.
+LAS VEGAS ― Hundreds of people gathered Monday evening in vigils to mourn dozens of people who were brutally murdered the day before, on what was supposed to be a festive weekend night on the iconic Las Vegas Strip.

-About 22,000 people had been listening to American country star Jason Aldean at the Route 91 Harvest Festival on Sunday night, when 64-year-old Craig Paddock opened fire from his hotel room on the 32nd floor of the Mandalay Bay Hotel.
-In a spate of 10 to 15 minutes, Paddock killed at least 59 people from all walks of life.
+About 22,000 people had been listening to American country star Jason Aldean at the Route 91 Harvest Festival on Sunday night, when 64-year-old Stephen Craig Paddock opened fire from his hotel room on the 32nd floor of the Mandalay Bay Hotel.
+In a spate of 10 to 15 minutes, Paddock killed at least 58 people from all walks of life.

 In front of City Hall, Las Vegas residents on Monday lit 59 candles and sang songs of solidarity and resilience.
 About an hour later on the Strip, hundreds of people brought candles and shared their thoughts.